 Resources Page: From Personal Recommendations to a List

 Welcome to the resources page!
 If you're here, you're either 1. curious or 2. need help!
 Either one, welcome and I hope you find what you need!
-Please remember to call emergency services in your area if you are feeling in need of immediate assistance and for any menal crisis.
+Please remember to call emergency services in your area if you are feeling in need of immediate assistance and for any mental crisis.
 Also remember that you aren't alone and there's never any shame in asking for some help.

 Personal Recommendations